GCSAA Golf Course Environmental Profile first phase

 All superintendents, whether GCSAA members or not, were invited to participate in the surveys.
 GCSAA awarded service points for each completed survey .Other incentives, including gift cards and additional prize packages, were also offered over the multi-year cycle.
 Online surveys, paper surveys and other methods were used to ensure a valid response rate.

-The information is only reported as aggregate data, summarized by state, region or other geographic area.
-Responses from individual golf courses are not published or released.
+The information was only reported as aggregate data, summarized by state, region or other geographic area.
+Responses from individual golf courses was not published or released.

-This project is funded by the Environmental Institute for Golf and The Toro Giving Program.
+This first phase of this project was funded by the Environmental Institute for Golf and The Toro Giving Program.